Understanding the Remortgage Process: How Does a Remortgage Work?

 The time it takes to remortgage can vary, but generally, you should plan for around four to eight weeks from the moment you apply.
 This timeframe allows us to carefully review your financial situation, assess the value of your home, and find the right mortgage option for you.

-Our advisors work diligently, aiming to streamline this period and guide you through every step.
+Our advisers work diligently, aiming to streamline this period and guide you through every step.

 During this period, we also take care of all necessary legal work related to remortgaging.
-We communicate with solicitors, conduct a real estate appraisal of your property if required, and ensure that any concerns regarding floating interest rates or fixed-rate options are clearly addressed.
+We communicate with solicitors, conduct a property valuation of your home if required, and ensure that any concerns regarding variable interest rates or fixed-rate options are clearly addressed.

 Preparing documents and getting all affairs in order might seem like a lot of work, but our team ensures it happens as smoothly as possible so that you can switch over to your new mortgage deal without any hassle.